University Policies and Procedures Manual (previously Business Policies and Procedures Manual)

 When social security number disclosure is voluntary, display the following notice on the form:

-University departments are not to include a social security number field on any form unless a bona fide need for the number exists.
+University departments must not include a social security number field on any form unless a bona fide need for the number exists.
+Contact the Attorney General’s Office for guidance.

 _______________________